danieleComitogianni/DISRPT_Model_HiDAC/README.md

 * text1: The first discourse unit.
 (Already swapped based on dir)

-text2: The second discourse unit.
+* text2: The second discourse unit.
 (Already swapped based on dir)

-label: The string representation of the discourse relation.
+* label: The string representation of the discourse relation.

-framework: The annotation framework (e.g., pdtb, rst).
+* framework: The annotation framework (e.g., pdtb, rst).

-lang: The three-letter language code (e.g., eng, deu).
+* lang: The three-letter language code (e.g., eng, deu).

 The default filenames are train.csv and dev.csv, which can be changed in src/config.py.

 For our experiments, we used the official train and dev splits to train and evaluate our models, excluding the instances requiring an LDC subscription.
-As Table 1 shows, the class distribution of the training dataset (≈170K instances) and development dataset (≈28K instances) is not balanced with the ’elaboration’ and ’conjunction’ being over
+As the table below shows, the class distribution of the training dataset (≈170K instances) and development dataset (≈28K instances) is not balanced with the ’elaboration’ and ’conjunction’ being over